spiralray/stm32f4_template/README.md

 STM32F4 template program

+## LICENSE
+This project is provided under the [GNU General Public Licence](http://www.gnu.org/licenses/gpl.html) unless an alternative licence is provided in source.

 ## NOTICE
 SpiralRay uses following INTELLECTUAL PROPERTIES under each licence.
 Those source code are included in this project.